bvasilop/udemy-complete-JS-course/5-advanced-JS/advanced-js.md

         } // added using the prototype property below on line 77 };

-* When we use the 'new' operator, a brand new empty object is created.
+* When we use the *new* operator, a brand new empty object is created.
 After that, the constructor function (Person) is called with the arguments we specify.
 Object is created then function is called.
 When we call a a new function, we create a new execution context that also has a this variable

-* In a regular function call, the 'this' variable is applied to the global execution context.
-In this example of our function Constructor, having the 'this' variable pointing to the Global constructor would not be very useful.
-That's why we use the 'new' operator.
-It makes it so the the 'this' variable of the function points to the empty object that was created in the beginning by the 'new' operator.
+* In a regular function call, the *this* variable is applied to the global execution context.
+In this example of our function Constructor, having the *this* variable pointing to the Global constructor would not be very useful.
+That's why we use the *new* operator.
+It makes it so the the *this* variable of the function points to the empty object that was created in the beginning by the *new* operator.
-The 'new' variable points to the new Person variable (empty object), not to the Person variable
+The *new* variable points to the new Person variable (empty object), not to the Person variable

-* We have to add all the methods and properties that we want to be inherited into the Constructor's prototype property
+* We have to add all the methods and properties that we want to be inherited into the Constructor's prototype property.

         Person.prototype.calculateAge = function() {